healthchecks/healthchecks/templates/docs/email.md

 script runs correctly, and there are no email delivery issues, SITE_NAME will regularly receive an email, and the check will stay up.

+## Use Case: Backup Monitoring

+If you use backup software that can be configured to send an email report after each backup run, you can monitor it with SITE_NAME.
+Create a new check in SITE_NAME and configure your backup software to send email reports to its email address.
+Then set up keywords in the **Filtering Rules** dialog to distinguish between successful and failed backup runs.
+SITE_NAME will keep quiet as long as it receives regular success reports, but will notify you when it does not receive a success report for too long or receives a failure report.

 ## Email Delivery Delays

 Emails are more susceptible to random delivery delays than HTTP requests.